hanjingo/doc/NOTE/CPP_TEMPLATES/chapter10.md

 The POI is a point in the source where the substituted template could be inserted.

-For nonclass POIs an alternative exists: The nonclass template can be declared using `export` and defined in another translation unit.
+For nonclass POIs, an alternative exists: The nonclass template can be declared using `export` and defined in another translation unit.

 Looking Across Translation Units Examples: